 “We don’t want to be a burden to our children.”

 So many people tell us that.
 In a community, with a complete healthcare infrastructure ready for virtually any emergency, they can relax and enjoy life.
 We can respond with the right help immediately when their children can’t.
-Friends – both neighbors and staff – love them and look out for them every day.
-Their families can have peace of mind, knowing that parents are cared for.
+Friends — both neighbors and staff — love them and look out for them every day.
+Their families can have peace of mind, knowing that their loved ones are cared for.